The following post is from Shaina of Food for My Family and Olmanson Photography: Exploring Food with Your Kids

-Editor’s note: There are a lot of great posts in the archives here at Life Your Way that don’t get much attention anymore, so I’m sharing a couple of my favorites each week.
+Editor’s note: There are a lot of great posts in the archives here at Life Your Way that doesn’t get much attention anymore, so I’m sharing a couple of my favorites each week.
 As the mother of several “picky” children, I always appreciate Shaina’s approach to food with her children!

-The lessons that my children learn coming with us to buy our food, gardening in the backyard and cooking with us are lifelong and essential.
+The lessons that my children learn from coming with us to buy our food, gardening in the backyard, and cooking with us are lifelong and essential.
 As we stand in the aisle at the supermarket and make decisions about what to put in the cart, they’re learning how to care for and nourish their bodies.

-What I’m hoping to teach my children through gardening, grocery shopping, cooking and serving:
+What I’m hoping to teach my children through gardening, grocery shopping, cooking, and serving:

 While the process of cooking with your kids may not always be the easiest and most exciting thing to do, I view it as any other part of parenting.
-When I take my kids to the zoo there are often moments of stress as one child lags behind because they haven’t had enough time with their favorite animal or another one wants a snack and whines, yet I continue to bring them to the zoo to see the animals.
+When I take my kids to the zoo, there are often moments of stress as one child lags behind because they haven’t had enough time with their favorite animal or another one wants a snack and whines, yet I continue to bring them to the zoo to see the animals.

 What are some of your favorite foods to cook with your kids?
 Do you have any memories of cooking and baking with your family as a child?

 |Shaina Olmanson is the freelance writer, photographer, and home cook behind Food for My Family.
 Cooking daily with and for her four kids and husband, Ole, drives her desire to inspire other families to do the same.
-Shaina is also the author of Desserts in Jars and contributes regularly to a variety of online sites and traditional print magazines.
+Shaina is also the author of Desserts in Jars and regularly contributes to various online sites and traditional print magazines.